Vyathan/MbrundageWebsite/README.md

 I want to build a new portfolio site that includes MINIMALLY the following:

-1) Basic HTML elements and style
+1) Basic HTML elements and style:
     a) Doctype
     b) Header Information
     c) Metadata